 Here’s how to turn off Explorer Patcher using Command Prompt (CMD):

 By doing this, you’re renaming the .dll file that Explorer Patcher needs to work, essentially turning it off.
 After you restart your computer, see if the flickering has stopped.
-This means Explorer Patcher was causing the clash with the updated Windows 11.
+If it does stop, it means Explorer Patcher was causing the clash with the updated Windows 11.

 Related resources: